GAPinDNNs/gapindnns.github.io/collections/_members/Miaowen_Dong.md

 ## About me

-As a member of [Jan Gerken](Jan_Gerken.html)'s group, my research focuses on equivariant neural networks and their applications.
+As a member of [Jan Gerken](Jan_Gerken.html)'s group, my research focuses on equivariant neural networks and data augmentation.
 I am broadly interested in understanding how symmetry can be exploited to design more efficient and reliable deep learning models.

 With a background in applied mathematics and probabilistic methods, I aim to integrate these approaches to improve performance and explore new applications of deep learning models.